Bachelor of Arts, Plan II

 - Other alternative science courses approved by the dean

 - Approved alternative courses in history of science and philosophy of science

 - An approved three-hour course in art history, music history, or history of theatre and dance; or a three-hour upper-division course in classical civilization, humanities, literature, or philosophy.

 In addition to the core curriculum and the preceding specific requirements, the student must complete enough elective coursework to provide the 120 semester hours required for the degree.
-These 120 hours may include no more than 12 hours of conference courses and internship courses combined as described in Conference Courses and Internship Courses; 12 hours of Bible; nine hours of designated coursework in air force science, military science, or naval science; 19 hours completed on the pass/fail basis; 36 hours in any one field of study in the College of Liberal Arts or the College of Natural Sciences; and 36 hours in any other single college or school of the University.
+These 120 hours may include no more than 12 hours of conference courses and internship courses combined as described in Conference Courses and Internship Courses; nine hours of designated coursework in air force science, military science, or naval science, except for students enrolled in the Military Leadership minor; 19 hours completed on the pass/fail basis; 36 hours in any one field of study in the College of Liberal Arts or the College of Natural Sciences; and 36 hours in any other single college or school of the University.
 Mathematics courses at the level of college algebra may not count toward elective hours.

 Order of Work

 The usual order of work for students in Plan II is outlined below, although it is possible to make exceptions when there is good reason for doing so.
 There is some variation in the order of work for students in premedical, predental, and dual degree programs, for teacher certification candidates, and for students concentrating in science.
 Students in these areas should consult the director or an academic advisor.